 Native Hawaiian Health

 Research is a major focus of the department, and includes a study of the health disparities that disproportionately affects the Native Hawaiian population.
-The Hawai'i EXPORT Center, a five-year, five million dollar grant from the NIH National Center of Minority Health and Health Disparities, focuses on reducing and eliminating diabetes-related disparities in Native Hawaiians and other Pacific-based populations.
+The Hawai’i EXPORT Center, a five-year, five million dollar grant from the NIH National Center of Minority Health and Health Disparities, will focus on reducing and eliminating diabetes-related disparities in Native Hawaiians and other Pacific-based populations.
 This involves activities such as conducting hypothesis driven research, developing pilot studies, training new researchers and networking with Native Hawaiian communities to disseminate research information.
-Examples of these studies include researching whether Iomi Iomi (massage therapy) can reduce stress in Native Hawaiians with type 2 diabetes, why Pacific Island women seek prenatal care late in their terms, and why Native Hawaiians, Filipinos and Japanese in the islands have higher rates of kidney disease.
-The center also conducts lectures to improve diabetes self-care among Native Hawaiians.

 Other research initiatives include existing grants and contracts listed under the Diabetes Research Projects as well as an Endowed Chair for Research, established through an NIH award.

 Phone: (808) 692-1050